Admiral-Enigma/PirateLang-V2/README.md

      npm i piratelang -g
-NOTE: if you are on mac you may have to run the command as sudo now you can run your programs by typing
+NOTE: if you are on mac you may have to run the command as sudo
+ <br> now you can run your programs by typing

      pirate -f file.txt